prasanna-lmsace/mod_pulse/README.md

 3. **Delay**

    A notification that is postponed for a specific period before it is sent to the recipient.

    Choose the delay option for sending notifications.

-   **None:** Send notifications immediately upon the condition being met, considering the schedule limitations (e.g., weekday or time of day).
+   **None:** Send notifications immediately upon the condition being met.

-   **Before X Days/Hours:** Send the notification a specified number of days/hours before the condition is met.
-Note that this is only possible for timed events, e.g., appointment sessions.
+   **Before:** The notification to be dispatched a specified number of days or hours before the condition is met.
+It's important to note that this feature is exclusively applicable to timed events, such as appointment sessions.

-   **After X Days/Hours:** Send the notification a specified number of days/hours after the condition is met.
-This is possible for all conditions.
+   **After:** The notification to be dispatched a specific number of days or hours after the condition has been met.
+This functionality is available for all types of conditions..

+4. **Delay duraion**

+   The duration time for the delay in sending the notification.
+This duration should be specified in either days or hours, depending on the chosen delay option.

-4. **Limit Number of Notifications**
+5. **Limit Number of Notifications**

    This limit is typically imposed to prevent users from receiving an excessive number of notifications, which could be overwhelming or spammy.
 Enter a number to limit the total number of notifications sent.
 Enter "0" for no limit.
 This is only relevant if the schedule is not set to "Once."

-5. **Recipients**
+6. **Recipients**

-   Select one or more roles that have the capability to receive notifications.
-By default, it's set for all graded roles, including students.
-Users selected here will be used in the query to determine who gets notifications.
+   The selected roles with the capability to receive notifications will be used for determining the recipients of notifications.

-6. **CC**
+7. **CC**

-   Select course context and user context roles that will receive the notification as a CC (Carbon Copy) alongside the main recipient.
-Course context roles determine users based on their enrollment in the course and membership in a group, while user context roles determine users based on their relationship to the recipient (assigned role in user).
+   The selected roles with the capability to receive notifications will be used as a CC (Carbon Copy) to the main recipient.

-7. **BCC**
+8. **BCC**

-   Select course context and user context roles that will receive the notification as a BCC (Blind Carbon Copy) alongside the main recipient.
-Course context roles determine users based on their enrollment in the course and membership in a group, while user context roles determine users based on their relationship to the recipient (assigned role in user).
+   The selected roles with the capability to receive notifications will be used as a BCC (Blind Carbon Copy) to the main recipient.

-8. **Subject**
+9. **Subject**

-   Refers to the title or headline that you would provide for an notification to briefly describe the content or purpose of the notification
+   Refers to the title that you would provide for an notification to briefly describe the content or purpose of the notification.

-9. **Header Content**
+10. **Header Content**

-   The context of email notifications refers to the information and elements displayed at the top of an email message before the main body of the email.
-This field supports filters and placeholders.
+      The context of email notifications encompasses the information and elements that are presented at the outset of an email message, preceding the main body of the email.
+This field is equipped to accommodate filters and placeholders

-10. **Static Content**
+11. **Static Content**

-      The context of email notifications refers to the fixed or unchanging elements within the email that do not vary from one email to another.
-This field supports filters and placeholders.
+      Static content is positioned in the second segment of the notification content.
+This static content also offers support for filters and placeholders.

-11. **Footer Content**
+12. **Footer Content**

       The context of notifications refers to the information and elements placed at the bottom of a notification message.

-12. **Preview**
+13. **Preview**

-      Click this button to open a modal window that displays the notification, allowing you to select an example user to determine the content of the notification.
+      This option displays the notification, enabling you to choose an example user for evaluating the notification's content within a modal window accessed by clicking the button.

 ![Pulse-automation-template - Notification](https://github.com/bdecentgmbh/moodle-mod_pulse/assets/57126778/b46142ed-a4f5-445a-b2ef-98691cb3bcfd)

 # Automation instances

-Based on the available automation templates within the current course, users with appropriate permissions can create automation instances.
-To create an automation instance, the user must select the automation template on the "Automation" page within a course and configure the instance accordingly.

-For each setting within an automation instance, the value from the template is used.
-If the user wants to deviate from the template's value, they can locally override it by toggling the switch to "override" and making local changes to the setting.
+Users with the requisite permissions can generate automation instances by selecting an existing template.
+Within each automation instance, the initial values for settings are inherited from the template.
+However, should a user desire to deviate from the template's values, they have the option to locally override them by activating the 'override' toggle and implementing local adjustments to the settings.

-Any changes made to the automation template will impact all instances where the setting has not been locally overridden.
-Automation instances inherit the same settings as the underlying automation template, with a few differences and exceptions.

 # Manage Automation instances lists

+Automation instances can be generated within pre-existing automation templates, offering the ability to effectively oversee instance lists with sorting options.
+This enables comprehensive control over each instance, with additional features including editing, duplication, viewing report, visibility, and instance deletion.

 ![Pulse-automation-instances](https://github.com/bdecentgmbh/moodle-mod_pulse/assets/57126778/3bc322af-a13f-489c-8699-187bce4d1097)

-***Select box***
+***Select Template***

-You can choose an automation template from the following list to create an automation instance.
+You can select an automation template from the following list in the drop-down box to create an automation instance.

 ***Add Automation Instances***

-The 'Add automation instances' button that allows you to create automation instances in the selected automation template.
+The 'Add automation instances' button that allow you to create custom 'instance' for automation template.

 ***Manage templates***

-The 'Manage Templates' button redirects you to the Manage Automation Templates listing page.
+The 'Manage Templates' button redirects you to the Manage Automation Templates listing page to manage it.

 ***Sort***

-It provides users with the ability to arrange and display a list of automation instances in a Alphabets order by the 'Preferences'.
+It provides with the ability to arrange and display a list of automation instances in a Alphabets order by the 'Reference'.

-***Circle with Icon***
+***Instance icon***

-The icon represents the enabled actions in the automation template instances.
-The following actions are available: 'Notification,' 'Assignment,' 'Membership,' and 'Skills'.
+The 'Bell' icon represents the actions enabled for notifications in the automation template instance.
+The available actions include 'Notification,' 'Assignment,' 'Membership,' and 'Skills.'

-***Instances Title Name***
+***Instances Title***

-The title of the automation instances should provide a generic explanation of its purpose.
+The title of the automation template instance should provide a generic explanation of its purpose.

-***Pencil icon***
+***Edit Title***

-You can edit the automation instances title by clicking on the pencil icon next to it.
+To modify the template title, simply click on the pencil icon located next to the instance title.

 ***Notification Pills***

-The pills provide additional important information about the automation instances.
+The pills provide additional important information about the automation instance.
 In this case, it explains that it's a notification.

-***Preferences***
+***Reference***

-This serves as the reference for the automation instances, providing a unique identifier.
+This serves as the reference for the instance, providing a unique identifier.
 It will be part of the unique identifier for the automation instance.

-***Cog icon***

-Click on this cog icon to edit the automation instances settings.
+***Edit settings***

+To make changes to the instance, click on the 'Cog' icon.

-***Duplicate icon***
+***Duplicate Instance***

-Click on this copy icon to duplicate the specific automation instances.

-***Calendar icon***
+To duplicate specific automation instances, click on this 'Copy' icon.

+***Instances Report***

-Click on this Calendar icon to view the report page of the automation instances schedule.
-This report will display the 'Course full name', 'Message type,' 'Subject,' 'Full name,' 'Time created,' 'Scheduled time,' 'Status,' and you can also 'Download table data.'
+To access the report page of the automation instance schedule, click on the 'Calendar' icon.
+This report will provide details including 'Course full name,' 'Message type,' 'Subject,' 'Full name,' 'Time created,' 'Scheduled time,' 'Status,' and the option to 'Download table data.

-***Eye icon***

-Use this toggle to enable or disable the automation instance locally.
-This will override the template's status.
-For example, even if the template is turned off, it can still be enabled here.
+***Visibility***

+To adjust the visibility of a template, simply click on the 'Eye' icon.
+A template set to 'Not Visible' will be concealed within courses.
+Existing automation instances will remain accessible, but new instances cannot be created

-***Delete icon***
+***Delete Instances***

-Clicking on this delete icon will remove the specific automation instances from the automation template.
+To remove specific automation instances from the automation template, simply click on the 'Bin' icon.

-# General settings
+## General settings

 1. **Title**

-   Provide a title for this automation template.
+   Provide a title for this automation template instance.
 This title is for administrative purposes and helps in identifying the template.

    *`Toggle button - If you enable the toggle button, the provided value will be applied for the 'title' in the instance; otherwise, the automation templates value of the 'title'  will be applied.`*